SvanBoxel/org-audit-action/README.md

 # Organization Audit Action

 GitHub Action that provides an Organization Audit.
-The output of this action is a publish CSV file in the Actions tab.
+The output of this action is a published CSV file in the Actions tab.
 The user can also configure the action to publish the results to an issue.
 The output looks like:

 | org      | repo                   | user                  | permission |
 |----------|------------------------|-----------------------|------------|